 The first installment is due on July 1, 2020.
-This year, in response to COVID 19, most taxpayers will be able to take advantage of an extended grace period, and this installment will be payable without interest by February 3, 2020 (because this year, February 1 fell on a Saturday).
-Once past due (Feb.
-4 and later) interest is charged at the rate of 1.5% per month from the due date (January 1).
+This year, in response to COVID 19, most taxpayers will be able to take advantage of an extended grace period, and this installment will be payable without interest until October 1, 2020.
+Once past due (October 2 and later) interest is charged at the rate of 1.5% per month from the due date (July 1).
 A portion of a month is considered a full month.
-So, on February 4, interest is charged at the rate of 6% (four months x 1.5% per month) .
-That rate will be charged up to and including February 29, 2020.
+For the month of October 2020, interest will be charged at the rate of 6% (four months x 1.5% per month) .
+That rate will be charged up to and including October 31, 2020.